apmckinlay/natureapp/animals/pika.md

 habitat: [mountain]
 aka: ["Coney", "Rock Rabbit"]
 ---
-Pika are very vocal small mammals (7-8 in long) with **large ears**.
+Pikas are very vocal small mammals (7-8 in long) with **large ears**.
 They can be found on rock faces and cliffs near mountain meadows **above the treeline** in western North America.

-Pika have thick, peppery-brown fur that usually covers their very short tail.
+Pikas have thick, peppery-brown fur that usually covers their very short tail.
 They use **high-pitched calls** and **whistles** to communicate and protect their territory.
 They eat grasses, weeds, and tall wildflowers, drying and stacking food for the winter and bringing it into their burrows once winter arrives.

-Pika live in **colonies** but are very independent and defend their individual dens.
+Pikas live in **colonies** but are very independent and defend their individual dens.
 They're active in **daytime** and don't hibernate in winter.
 Many breed twice, in spring and summer, giving birth to 2-6 young each time.

-**Could it be?** Hoary [Marmot](/animals/marmot/) also live in the mountains above the treeline, but they are 3 times as large as Pika.
+**Could it be?** Hoary [Marmots](/animals/marmot/) also live in the mountains above the treeline, but they are 3 times as large as Pikas.

-**Did you know?** Pika are closely related to **Rabbits**, despite looking like a Hamster.
+**Did you know?** Pikas are closely related to **Rabbits**, despite looking like a Hamster.

 <!-- generated, do not edit -->
 **See Also:**